-Time for the next edition of Metal Anarchy’s “new music showcase,” the feature where I introduce you to up and coming bands that readers of this site may find interesting.
-This time I have an exclusive Q&A with Guile from the folk metal band Drenaï.
+Time for the next edition of Metal Anarchy’s “new music showcase,” the feature where I introduce you to artists that readers of this site may find interesting.
+This time I have an exclusive Q&A with Zardonic.

 METAL ANARCHY: Who are your main influences?

-METAL ANARCHY: What is your latest release and why should readers of this site check it out?
+METAL ANARCHY: What can you say about your latest release “Become” and why should readers of this site check it out?

 METAL ANARCHY: What can people expect when they go to your live shows?

-METAL ANARCHY: Where do you see your band heading in 5 years?
+METAL ANARCHY: Where do you see yourself in 5 years?